A photo of a row of four-year university represenatives

 • General Education requires you to take 37-41 credits, sometimes in a certain sequence, for all degrees, and are considered to be foundation courses for all majors.
 21-25 hours are general elective credits.

 • General Elective means that you can choose the courses you want.
 However, your major may require you to take courses that are NOT included in your Gen Ed Core Curriculum.
-Be sure to check with your counselor.
+Be sure to check with an advisor.
 A minimum of sixty-two hours is required for the Associate degree.

 The IAI is a very comprehensive site.
 IAI governs course transferability from school to school in both the general education as well as the recommended pre-major (area of concentration) courses.
 Check this out online at www.iTransfer.org.
 All IAI courses are assigned a code that can be found in the course description section of a college’s catalog.

-You can print an IAI Transfer Student Planning Worksheet, and take it with you, to help you and your counselor plan your Master Academic Plan (MAP).
+You can print an IAI Transfer Student Planning Worksheet, and take it with you, to help you and your advisor plan your Master Academic Plan (MAP).